First Year FAQ

 How do I pay my bill?

-Your bill is payable to the university Bursar.
+Your bill is payable to the University Bursar.
 Information on paying your bill is available here.

 What if I don’t have enough money to pay my bill?

 UofL wants to make sure that you understand your bill and have access to all available forms of financial aid.
-If you don’t understand something you got in the mail, don’t know how you’re going to pay your bill or buy your books, or have another financial concern or question, contact Financial Aid or a Student Success Coordinator.
+If you don’t understand something you received in the mail, don’t know how you’re going to pay your bill or buy your books, or have another financial concern or question, contact Financial Aid or a Student Success Coordinator.
 The best time to seek help regarding your bill is AS SOON AS you realize you might have a problem.

 What is the FAFSA?

-The Free Application for Federal Student Aid is the annual application used for students seeking federal, state, and some institutional financial aid.
+The Free Application for Federal Student Aid (FAFSA) is the annual application used for students seeking federal, state, and some institutional financial aid.
 You will need financial information from your parents/guardians to complete it.